ohmjs/ohm/doc/typescript.md

 ## Grammar-specific type definitions

----

-⚠️ _**Caution!** This section describes features that are only available in Ohm v16, which is not yet released.
-If you'd like to try these features out, you can install the [pre-release version of ohm-js v16](https://github.com/harc/ohm/blob/master/packages/ohm-js/package.json#L3), and follow the [migration guide](https://github.com/harc/ohm/blob/master/doc/releases/ohm-js-16.0.md#upgrading) to update your code._

----

 As of Ohm v16, it's also possible to generate type definitions that are specific to your grammar.
 The main advantages of this are:

 - the TypeScript compiler can check that your semantic actions have the correct number of arguments and a consistent return type.